Haghrah/PyIT2FLS/README.md

 - [x] In previous versions, the height of the IT2FS_Gaussian_UncertStd and IT2FS_Gaussian_UncertMean IT2FSs was fixed to 1, by default.
 But in the new version, user must give the height value in the parameters list as the last element.

 ## Docstrings
-Further information about functions and classes in the PyIT2FLS are accessible by docstrings.
+Further information about the functions and classes in the PyIT2FLS are accessible by docstrings.
 After importing a function or class, they can be seen by calling the help function.
 For example:

 ```python
 >>> from pyit2fls import IT2FS_Gaussian_UncertStd